How Long Does a Car Accident Lawsuit Take in Boston?

 If there are parties to a case or witnesses who have medical conditions which limit their ability to travel, or if they are infirm or elderly, that could also delay a civil suit.
 Alternatively, there are also factors that could speed up a case, as Massachusetts law allows for the filing of a motion for a speedy trial.

 There are two important elements to a car accident case that litigators typically focus on: liability and damages.
-Liability refers to who is negligent or at fault for causing an accident, and damages are the losses a person suffers as a result of the liable party’s negligence.
-A local attorney would work to direct the jurors’ attention to the evidence that demonstrates the defendant’s liability for having caused the collision and the plaintiff’s subsequent damages.
+Liability refers to who is negligent or at fault for causing an accident, and damages are the losses a person suffers as a result of the liable party’s negligence. a local attorney would work to direct the jurors’ attention to the evidence that demonstrates the defendant’s liability for having caused the collision and the plaintiff’s subsequent damages.

 A claimant’s losses can be broken down into two types of recoverable damages.
 Economic damages refer to those which can be quantified, such as medical bills, lost wages, and any other expenses that the plaintiff incurred because of the accident.

-Non-economic damages are intangible losses which cannot be quantified, such as pain and suffering, disfigurement, scarring, or a permanent impairment to a part of their body.
-A person who sustains a concussion or a traumatic brain injury in car crash may be left with a cognitive impairment that limits their ability to think, problem-solve, or perform daily activities.
-Quantifying these damages can be especially challenging and may ultimately extend the length of Boston car accident litigation, so it is best to consult with a lawyer for help with measuring non-economic losses.
+Non-economic damages are intangible losses which cannot be quantified, such as pain and suffering, disfigurement, scarring, or a permanent impairment to a part of their body. a person who sustains a concussion or a traumatic brain injury in car crash may be left with a cognitive impairment that limits their ability to think, problem-solve, or perform daily activities.
+Quantifying these damages can be especially challenging and may ultimately extend the length of Boston car accident litigation, so it is best to consult with a Malden car accident lawyer for help with measuring non-economic losses.